Frequently Asked Questions about the Levitt Pavilion

 Where do we park?

-There is plenty of free parking all around the Levitt Pavilion – in the city employee lot, behind City Hall, behind the library, in the lots behind and beside the Arlington Municipal Building, in the Pinnacle Corp. lot, at First Baptist Church and in the UTA College Town parking garage just south of First Baptist Church.
+There is plenty of free parking all around the Levitt Pavilion – in the city employee lot, behind City Hall, in the lots behind and beside the Arlington Municipal Building, in the Pinnacle Corp. lot, at First Baptist Church and in the UTA College Park parking garage just south of First Baptist Church.
 We have agreements with all of these neighboring businesses to allow Levitt Pavilion parking during concerts.
+All of these parking areas have designated handicapped parking.
 Please see our Parking Map.

 Can we bring the kids to the concerts?

 Yes!
 All of the Levitt Pavilion concerts are family friendly.
-In addition, we have fun, interactive Children’s Concerts every Wednesday during the summer concert season at 9:30 a.m. and 7:30 p.m.
+In addition, we have fun, interactive Children’s Concerts on Wednesdays in June at 9:30 a.m.

 Is the Levitt non-smoking?

 Although we are outside, concerts involve a large gathering of people in one area, which means no smoking is allowed on the lawn.
-Smokers are asked to move across Abram Street to the sidewalk in front of City Hall to smoke.
+Smokers are asked to move across Abram Street to the sidewalk in front of City Hall to smoke or to the blue ash container in the middle of South Street.
+This includes e-cigarettes and vapor cigarettes.

 Is the Levitt wheelchair accessible?